Helping Students Provide Better End-of-Semester Feedback

-Focus on the Student Comments
+Focus on the Comments in Student Evaluations

-A recent RIT task force report* found that while numerical results were reviewed by a majority of RIT instructors, comments from students were more useful for informing teaching practice.
+The RIT task force report found that while numerical results were reviewed by a majority of RIT instructors, comments from students were more useful for informing teaching practice.
 The two open-ended questions on the S-RATE survey that provide this useful feedback are "What did this instructor do well?" and "How can this instructor improve?"
 While students should still give you whatever feedback they wish in these open responses, consider asking students for specific feedback in a concrete way.

 Ask Students about Their Experience of the Course

 Students can provide excellent feedback on their experience of your course if you make sure to ask questions that students can answer.
-An approach that the ILI uses in small-group instructional feedback sessions is to ask students to provide Keep-Stop-Start feedback--how did the instructor or an instructional strategy help you learn, what about the class was not helpful for your learning, what change might help students in future classes?
+An approach that the CTL uses in small-group instructional feedback sessions is to ask students to provide Keep-Stop-Start feedback--how did the instructor or an instructional strategy help you learn, what about the class was not helpful for your learning, what change might help students in future classes?

 Explain How You Will Use the Feedback from S-RATEs

 Tell students what instructional strategy you used and why.
 Here's an example of how to set this up in your class.

 In an announcement in class or on the homepage of myCourses, tell students what additional feedback you'd like them to give in the S-RATE open ended questions and why.
 In this example, an instructor wanted to make communication in her synchronous online class a bit easier, so she created a Slack workspace for the class.